craftcms/cms/docs/configuration.md

 - `CRAFT_CONFIG_PATH` – The path to the `config/` directory.
 (It is assumed to live within the base directory by default.)
 - `CRAFT_CONTENT_MIGRATIONS_PATH` – The path to the `migrations/` directory used to store content migrations.
 (It is assumed to live within the base directory by default.)
 - `CRAFT_ENVIRONMENT` – The environment ID that multi-environment configs can reference when defining their environment-specific config values. (`$_SERVER['SERVER_NAME']` will be used by default.)
+- `CRAFT_LICENSE_KEY` – Your Craft license key, if for some reason that must be defined by PHP rather than a license key file.
+(Don’t set this until you have a valid license key.)
 - `CRAFT_LICENSE_KEY_PATH` – The path that Craft should store its license key file, including its filename.
 (It will be stored as `license.key` within your `config/` directory by default.)
 - `CRAFT_SITE` – The Site handle or ID that Craft should be serving from this `index.php` file.
 (Only set this if you have a good reason to.
 Craft will automatically serve the correct site by inspecting the requested URL, unless this is set.)
 - `CRAFT_STORAGE_PATH` – The path to the `storage/` directory.
 (It is assumed to live within the base directory by default.)